 This group is an opportunity to join individuals who have lost someone they care about to suicide.
 Facilitated by a Mental Health Clinician and Peer Navigator who are experienced with both suicide bereavement and personal loss by suicide.
 Each week will cover a psychoeducational component of loss by suicide as well as an opportunity for the group to share their stories in a supportive environment.

-The SAS Bereavement Group is a closed, eight-week (currently virtual) group that runs once a week on Wednesday evenings from 6pm – 8pm.
+The SAS Bereavement Group is a closed, eight-week group that runs once a week on Wednesday evenings from 6pm – 8pm.
 The next virtual group starts in January 2024.

 If you are interested in participating, please contact us to register.
 We ask that you plan to attend all of the eight meetings as a commitment to the group.
 If you know that you have a scheduling conflict please discuss with the group facilitators.